Trump waits out grand jury as New York braces for protests

 On Tuesday morning, Manhattan court proceedings were temporarily halted by a bomb threat called in via 911, according to a court spokesman.
 That delayed the start of a hearing in a separate case, the New York attorney general's lawsuit accusing Trump and his company of a yearslong fraud scheme.

-Costello briefly acted as a legal adviser to Cohen after the FBI raided Cohen’s home and apartment in 2018.
-At the time, Cohen was being investigated for both tax evasion and for payments he helped orchestrate in 2016 to buy the silence of two women who claimed to have had sexual encounters with Trump.
+Costello briefly acted as a legal adviser to Cohen after the FBI raided Cohen's home and apartment in 2018.
+At the time, Cohen was being investigated for both tax evasion and for helping orchestrate the hush money payments.

 For several months, it was unclear whether Cohen, a longtime lawyer and fixer for the Trump Organization who once boasted that he would "take a bullet" for his boss, would remain loyal to the president.